mui/material-ui/docs/src/pages/components/checkboxes/checkboxes.md

 {{"demo": "pages/components/checkboxes/IndeterminateCheckbox.js"}}

+> ⚠️ When indeterminate is set, the value of the `checked` prop only impacts the form submitted values.
+> It has no accessibility or UX implications.

 ## FormGroup

 `FormGroup` is a helpful wrapper used to group selection controls components that provides an easier API.